PI-Portal/pi_portal/README.md

 #### Logz IO Integration

 [This service](https://logz.io/) has a generous free tier that will allow you to search your logs, and do long term retention in the S3 bucket you created.
-You will need to know your accounts `log token`, (check the website on how to configure filbeat to find it.)
+You will need to know your accounts `log token`, (check the website on how to configure filebeat to find it.)

 Enter your AWS credentials for the logging bucket here, to archive your logs.